Tianshanli/VASP-RDF/README.md

 # VASP-RDF
-Read XDATCAR file and convert to PDB file, And analyze RDF for multiple atomic pairs and plot
+Read XDATCAR file and convert to PDB file, and analyze RDF for multiple atomic pairs and plot

 pip install MDAnalysis matplotlib numpy